Executive Chaplain/Founder Steve Lowe – Pacific Youth Correctional Ministries

 Chaplain Sheri Snyder- Protestant Chaplaincy Ministry, Orange County, CA.

 Sheri earned her Bachelor’s and Master’s Degrees in Business Administration from Cal State University-Long Beach.
 She worked at McDonnell Douglas/Boeing from 1983 to 1999 as Principal Specialist for Computer Systems and Processes.
-Sheri began volunteering with the PCM in 1995 and entered full-time ministry in 1999.
+Sheri began volunteering with Pacific Youth in 1995 and entered full-time ministry in 1999.
 As Chaplain, Sheri leads church services, teaches bible studies, conducts one on one discipleship, provides pastoral care/counseling, coordinates special outreach events, and provides continuity of care with released youth.
-As Volunteer Coordinator she serves PCM’s team of 35+ volunteers, guiding them through an extensive clearance and training process and providing ongoing support in their ministry assignments.
+As Volunteer Coordinator she serves Pacific Youth’s team of 35+ volunteers, guiding them through an extensive clearance and training process and providing ongoing support in their ministry assignments.
 She also serves as Project Specialist for Pacific Youth working with Executive Chaplain Steve Lowe in strategic planning and implementation, development of policies and procedures, resource materials, and ministry processes systems.
 Sheri’s favorite hobby is cooking.

 Para-Chaplain Jackie Williford – San Diego, CA